Jeunese/jeunese.github.io/docs/ux-writing.md

 Contextual help is on-demand content based on the state that an application is in when a user seeks help, such as [instructional text](/ux-writing?id=instructional-text), [in-line copy](/ux-writing?id=inline-copy), [tooltips](/ux-writing?id=tooltips), [guided workflows](/ux-writing?id=walkthroughs-guided-help), [page-level help](/ux-writing?id=page-level-help), and [UI messages](/ux-writing?id=ui-messages).

-Help that's offered in context is easier to identify and use (has high affordance) and is less disruptive; rather than interrupt the workflow by forcing the user to browse an online manual or help centre, context-sensitive help delivers content relevant to the part of the program that the user is interacting with.
-It is thus better if the user can access this help without leaving the current workflow.
+Help that's offered in context is easier to identify and use (has high affordance) and is less disruptive; rather than interrupt the workflow by forcing the user to browse an online manual or help centre, context-sensitive help delivers content relevant to the part of the product that the user is interacting with.
+It's thus better if the user can access this help without leaving the current workflow.

 ### Microcopy

 Microcopy refers to the words or very short sentences that tell a user what to do, address user concerns, and provide context to a situation.
-Examples of microcopy include: title bars, buttons, menus, error messages, labels, supplementary explanations, checkbox options, dropdown lists, row/column headings and entries, and so on.
+Examples of microcopy include: title bars, buttons, menus, error messages, labels, supplementary explanations, checkbox options, dropdown lists, row and column headings and entries, and so on.

 Microcopy should be written in second person and sentence case.
 For more guidelines on the individual elements for which microcopy is needed, see [UI elements and input controls](/ux-writing?id=ui-elements-and-input-controls).

 ## Instructional text

-Instructional text, also called in-product instructions or on-screen text, is a type of [contextual help](/ux-writing?id=contextual-help) that's presented in line with interface content, which avoids making users switch between tools to get help.
+Instructional text, also called in-product instructions or on-screen text, is a type of [contextual help](/ux-writing?id=contextual-help) that's presented inside the UI, which avoids making users switch between tools to get help.
 Instructional text helps the user understand what a feature does or how to populate a field.
 This allows the user to solve problems without waiting for assistance or referring to a user manual, reducing the number of incoming queries to Technical Support.

 ### When to use instructional text

 Instructional text is a less demanding way to offer support because it prevents the user from having to rely on working memory or having to take an extra step to find information.
-To maximise the chances of a positive experience, in-product text should:
+To maximise the chances of a positive experience, in-product instructional text should:

 -  Cause minimal disruption to the user's workflow.
 -  Result in quick issue or query resolution.